noi-techpark/com.opendatahub.api.gtfs/README.md

 # GTFS API server

-This is a simple POC MVP of what could be the Open Data Hub GTFS API
+This repo contains the Open Data Hub GTFS API

-Goal is to provide a single access point where Open Data Hub users can discover and download GTFS files and some metadata related to them
+It's goal is to provide a single access point where Open Data Hub users can discover and download GTFS files and some metadata related to them

 The API is a simple storage-less frontend to [GTFS](https://gtfs.org/) files hosted somewhere else (primarily on a S3 bucket)

-API proposal can be found [here](https://github.com/noi-techpark/it.bz.opendatahub.api.mobility-ninja/discussions/34)
+Initial API proposal can be found [here](https://github.com/noi-techpark/it.bz.opendatahub.api.mobility-ninja/discussions/34)

 # Usage
 A calls.http file with example calls is provided.
 To use it, you have to install the VSCode extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or something compatible